rspamd/rspamd.com/doc/modules/antivirus.md

 ## Kaspersky Scan Engine details

-This engine uses HTTP [REST API version 1.0](https://help.kaspersky.com/ScanEngine/1.0/en-US/181038.htm).
-Rspamd can work in files and TCP stream mode.
-Files mode could be useful if you have fast `tmpfs` that relies in memory and want to reduce the amount of data transferred over a socket for the local machine, however, this is definitely not recommended for any type of real storage (even SSD).
-Here are possible settings for this engine:
+The engine utilizes the HTTP REST API version 1.0, as outlined in the Kaspersky [documentation](https://help.kaspersky.com/ScanEngine/1.0/en-US/181038.htm).
+Rspamd can operate in both file and TCP stream modes.
+The file mode may be useful if you have a fast `tmpfs` in-memory storage and wish to reduce the amount of data transferred over a socket for the local machine.
+However, this mode is not recommended for any type of real storage, including SSDs.
+The following settings are available for this engine:

 ~~~ucl
 # local.d/antivirus.conf